typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 * The `path` property holds the absolute, virtual path of the document inside the tree.
   It is virtual as no content in Laika has to originate from the file system.
-  See [Virtual Path Abstraction] for details.
+  See [Virtual Tree Abstraction] for details.

 * The `content` property holds the parsed content of the markup document.
   Its type `RootElement` is one of the types listed under [Block Containers] above.